moorepants/dissertation/control.rst

    it might have just been due to a miracle from Jesus.
 [Yamakita2004]_
-   setups a linear trajectory tracking control model and non-linear stablization control by controlling steer toruqe, rider lean torque and rear wheel torque.
-They demonstrate the control in a simulation of a bicycle jump manuever.
+   setups a linear trajectory tracking control model and non-linear stabilization control by controlling steer torque, rider lean torque and rear wheel torque.
+They demonstrate the control in a simulation of a bicycle jump maneuver.
 [Karnopp2004]_
-   Karnopp uses a very simply bicycle model and basic propotional control to demonstrate the counter steerign require to balance the bicycle.
+   Karnopp uses a very simply bicycle model and basic proportional control to demonstrate the counter steering require to balance the bicycle.
 He also examines rear steered bicycles.
 [Niki2005a]_
    Handlebar control..don't have paper.